sjalkote/LowLevelGame/README.md

 ## 💻 Dev Environment

 > [!NOTE]
-> Some IDEs like Clion can import the project using the included `CMakeLists.txt` file.
+> Some IDEs like CLion can import the project using the included `CMakeLists.txt` file.

 ### 🍎 MacOS